NubeIO/rubix-os/README.md

 rename the `config-example.yml` file to `config.yml`

-run the bash script to build and start with plugins `bash build-system.bash --system --rubix --modbus --lora`
+run the bash script to build and start with plugins `bash build.bash --system --rubix --modbus --lora`

 # default port